sparrell/NtiaSbomFaq/README.md

 Markdown is intended as easy-to-read, easy-to-write like a plain-text email.

-There are 3 branches:
-- published - what is at https://www.ntia.gov/files/ntia/publications/sbom_faq_20200821.pdf
+There is one branch which is what is published - what is at https://www.ntia.gov/files/ntia/publications/sbom_faq_20200821.pdf
-- approved - what has been agreed to, but is not yet published on the NTIA website.
-- working - still under discussion.

 Note that most of the drafting work will occur in the